finite-element/finite-element-course/doc/source/index.rst

     deeper understanding of the finite element method through writing software to solve finite element problems in one and two dimensions.

-    This part of the module will be taught by `Dr David Ham
-    <http://www.imperial.ac.uk/people/david.ham>`__.
     The key to this part of the
     module is to build up a working finite element implementation over the course of the term, and thereby to gain a practical understanding of the method.